 This is the first port of call to marvel at the massive stacks that have made the Great Ocean Road so famous.
 The two stacks that you'll see from Gibson Steps are actually not considered part of the 12 apostles but are spectacular nonetheless.
 The steps carved into the cliff allow access to the beach.

-After a four hour drive from Melbourne, you’ll finally make it to the golden ticket.
+After a 4-hour drive from Melbourne, you’ll finally make it to the main attraction.
 We actually drove from Melbourne the day before and timed our arrival here for sunrise.
 It was definitely worth the early start.

 Words cannot describe the beauty of these amazing rocks formations.
 All I can say is, visit soon!
 The stacks are slowly being eroded away and disappearing into the sea.
 There are only eight of the original twelve still standing today.

 Tip: It is illegal to stop or park along the Great Ocean Road itself.
 Keep this in mind.
 The area is regularly patrolled.
-The authorities have built designated carparks and walkways so tourists don't have to cross the busy road.
+The authorities have built designated carparks and under-road walkways so tourists don't have to cross the busy road.
 In spite of this, many tourists ignore the marked signs and some have been hit by cars while stopping to take photos or wander across the road.
-Don't risk it.
+Don't risk it!

 Loch Ard Gorge

-The next stop along the Great Ocean Road is a spectacular formation called the Arch.
+The next stop along the Great Ocean Road is a spectacular formation called The Arch.
 The viewing platform is a short walk from the carpark.
 This is an amazing spot to stand and watch the ferocious waves crashing against the rugged coastline.

 Heading further west along the Great Ocean Road, you’ll come to one of the most spectacular formations, the London Bridge (otherwise known as the London Arch).
-The London Bridge used to feature a double archway, connected to the mainland, which visitors could walk across.
+The London Bridge (above) used to feature a double archway, connected to the mainland, which visitors could walk across.
 But in 1990, heavy erosion caused the archway closest to the mainland to collapse, leaving two visitors stranded on ‘the island'.
 They had to be rescued by helicopter.
-Little penguins can often be seen from this point.
+Tiny fairy penguins can often be seen from this point.

-Additional Recommendations on the Great Ocean Road
+Additional Great Ocean Road Attractions

 - Port Campbell